SeanRParker/Code-Referencer/README.md

 ### Post MVP features
 1. User can have preferred languages by default and those tabs appear first, with a dropdown at the end showing the remaining ones on smaller screens.
+2. Toggleable Dark theme.
+Start with light theme as the default.
+When user sign in eventually happens this option could be remembered and turn on when logged in.
+3. syntax highlighting.
+This could be tricky with so many languages, but there's probably a prebuilt library for this.
+4. If there's a way to handle all of the login features with cookies instead, I'm all ears.
+There isn't really anything worth protecting behind a log in.